Skip to main content

 Introduction

-My professional contributions includes serving as a co-chair and board member for the Washington State Board for Community and Technical Colleges’ Cross Institutional Faculty of Color Mentoring Program.
+My professional contributions include having served as a board member for the Washington State Board for Community and Technical Colleges’ Cross Institutional Faculty of Color Mentoring Program.
 The program is dedicated to faculty mentoring and caucus work as methods for enhancing faculty retention and supplementing professional development.
-Also, I served the Office of Equity and Inclusion as a Director of Faculty Engagement and Racial Equity Initiatives to support trainings in anti-racist pedagogy and inclusive teaching.
+Also, I partnered with the Office of Equity and Inclusion as a Director of Faculty Engagement and Racial Equity Initiatives to support trainings in anti-racist pedagogy and inclusive teaching.
 Currently, I am a co-PI for the University of Washington's first AANAPISI grant from the U.S. Dept. of Education.
 Our program is designed to support AAPI and low-income students during their first year of college on the Tacoma campus.
+I am also currently serving as interim Vice Chancellor for the Office of Equity and Inclusion.

 My scholarly interests include: Interdisciplinary models for Anti-racist Pedagogy and Assessment; Sociological theories of race/racisms; Asian American studies; and Intersectionality/Feminist theories in the 21st century.
 I teach sociology courses that contribute to the Ethnic, Gender, and Labor Studies major and the Sociology minor, as well as several other majors.
 My courses are designed to support wholistic learning, critical thinking, and engagement with transformative knowledges.
 In my classes, students participate in frequent small group discussions, student led seminars, and activities that promote the application of theory to practice in real world scenarios.
 The following quote best summarizes my teaching philosophy: